1953 Sabena Convair CV-240 crash: Aircraft

 The Convair CV-240-12 involved was built in 1949 with serial number 154 and registration OO-AWQ and was used by the Belgian airline company Sabena from 1 April 1949 until its destruction in 1953.

 Crash

 After having arrived from Salzburg Airport for her stopover, the Sabena flight was scheduled to depart from Frankfurt International Airport bound for Zaventem Airport with 40 passengers and four crew members on board at 15.20 pm on 14 October 1953.
 However shortly after takeoff, the crew noticed that both engines were losing power.
 The crew followed the normal procedures and raised the flaps while trying to keep control of their plane.
 The aircraft ultimately became uncontrollable and stalled, crashing in a wooded area near Kelsterbach about two miles north of the airport she departed from.
 Firefighters and four ambulances reached the crash scene after following the rising smoke plume but it was quickly discovered that all 44 onboard had perished in the flaming wreckage.

+Victims

+The victims included Austrian diplomat Georg von und zu Franckenstein and his wife.